elg2605/netscan/readme.md

 user_name      hard    nofile      150000
 ```

 * The file __ips.txt__ must be a plain text file with one IP address per line.
 It must contain one or more IP addresses.
 Netscan does not support CIDR notation.
-See the __gen_ips.py__ script in this repository as an example of how to generate IPs based on a CIDR prefix.
+See the __gen_ips.py__ script in this repository as an example of how to generate a list of IPs based on a CIDR prefix.

 ```bash
 192.168.1.54